 - An acid-suppressing drug – Suppressing acid can help allow the stomach lining to heal.
 Medications that can suppress acid include:

 - PPIs – Proton Pump Inhibitors reduce the stomach’s ability to create acid.
-Name brand examples include Prilosec, Nexium, and Prevacid.
+Name brand examples include Prilosec, (omeprazole), Nexium (esomeprazole), and Prevacid (lansoprazole).

 - H-2 Blockers – These drugs block histamine which is needed to produce acid.
-Name brand examples include Tagamet and Zantac.
+Name brand examples include Tagamet (cimetidine) and Pepcid (famotidine).

 - Bismuth subsalicylate – Most commonly referred to as Pepto-Bismol, this drug coats and protects the stomach ulcer while it heals.